 In the third example, the same basic formula is used along with concatenation operator (&) to embed the calculated days in a simple text message:

 ="Just "& B6-C6 &" days left!"

 Since there are 15 days between December 10, 2014 and December 25, 2014, the result is this message: Just 15 days left!

 To calculate workdays between dates, you can use the NETWORKDAYS function as explained here.

-To calculate the number of workdays between two dates, you can use the NETWORKDAYS function.
-NETWORKDAYS automatically excludes weekends, and it can optionally exclude a custom list of holidays as well.
-For example, if you have the date January 4,...
+The Excel NETWORKDAYS function calculates the number of working days between two dates.
+NETWORKDAYS automatically excludes weekends (Saturday and Sunday) and can optionally exclude a list of holidays supplied as dates.
+For example, in the screenshot...

 The Excel TODAY function returns the current date, updated continuously when a worksheet is changed or opened.
 The TODAY function takes no arguments.
 You can format the value returned by TODAY using any standard date format.
 If you need current...

 Formulas are the key to getting things done in Excel.
 In this accelerated training, you'll learn how to use formulas to manipulate text, work with dates and times, lookup values with VLOOKUP and INDEX & MATCH, count and sum with criteria, dynamically rank values, and create dynamic ranges.
 You'll also learn how to troubleshoot, trace errors, and fix problems.
 Instant access.
 See details here.